memfault/interrupt/_posts/2024-12-04-december-2024-roundup.md

 A fascinating walk-through on getting custom firmware running on the Nintendo Alarmo — a quirky alarm clock that wakes you up with sounds from your favorite Nintendo games. — Marc

 - [**pahole: Analysing Memory Layout of Complex Data Structures With Ease | Performance Engineering**](https://pramodkumbhar.com/2023/11/pahole-to-analyz-data-structure-memory-layouts-with-ease/)<br>
-Until gdb's ptype has a pahole flag, try this! — Noah
+A nice walkthrough of using `pahole`!

 - [**Good Comments Read Well and Are to the Point | Martin Tournoij**](https://www.arp242.net/comments.html)<br>
 A fantastic reminder to keep comments clear and succinct — even if it takes a few tries to distill the message.

 - [**TLS/DTLS 1.3 Profiles for the Internet of Things | Datatracker**](https://datatracker.ietf.org/doc/draft-ietf-uta-tls13-iot-profile/)<br>
 Interesting RFC related to TLS 1.3 on embedded devices. — Noah